Women Evolving Biological Sciences (WEBS)

 - designing a research program

 - establishing and maintaining successful mentoring relationships

 - balancing career progression and life responsibility

 Participants also had opportunities to build a peer network and mentoring relationships with senior scientists.

 Five WEBS symposia were held between 2007 and 2013.
 142 early-career women from nearly 100 US-based institutions as well as 44 senior scientist panelists participated in the WEBS program.
-Feedback and thoughts from WEBS participants can be read in our feedback summary and our 6 & 18 month follow-up evaluation summary.
 More information about lessons learned from WEBS can be found in the WEBS team’s 2016 Frontier in Ecology and Education paper “Beyond traditional scientific training: The importance of community and empowerment for women in ecology and evolutionary biology.”